Run Silent, Run Deep (film): Differences with the novel

+Production

 Casting

 Nick Cravat, who starred with Lancaster in nine films, had a speaking part.
 This was rare for him because his thick Brooklyn accent did not fit the historical dramas in which he often appeared.

 Don Rickles made his film debut in a small role, and in his 2007 memoirs, he recalled that during filming, Gable sometimes frustrated the filmmakers (including Lancaster, who was a financial investor in the film) by adhering to a strict 9-to-5 approach to the workday — he reportedly stopped working during the filming of major scenes.
 Later in his life, Lancaster publicly had nothing but praise and admiration for Gable, whom he described as a consummate professional.

 Albert Salmi was originally chosen to play Mueller, but left the film.
 He was replaced by Jack Warden.

-Frank Gorshin drove from Pittsburgh to Los Angeles to audition for the role that went to Don Rickles He fell asleep at the wheel and nearly died in the crash, breaking his skull and spending four days in a coma.
+Frank Gorshin drove from Pittsburgh to Los Angeles to audition for the role that went to Don Rickles.
+He fell asleep at the wheel and nearly died in the crash, fracturing his skull and spending four days in a coma.